-Additionally, we are also aware that both Jacinta and Natalie have a number of ‘bubbles’ within their own family lives – all of which increase their chances of being exposed to Covid-19.
+Additionally, we are also aware that Jacinta, Kate and Natalie have a number of ‘bubbles’ within their own family lives – all of which increase their chances of being exposed to Covid-19.
 Similarly, each family we meet is likely to have around 3 (or more) ‘bubbles’ within their families.
 If we are seeing 10-15 families a week each with 3 bubbles then by meeting face to face we potentially increase your transmission risk considerably.
 Therefore, we are continuing to offer most of our appointments online.
 We have found that this works for most young people and we are happy to do the extra work required to accommodate this.

 In some situations, ‘in person’ appointments might be more appropriate.
 These are most likely to be agreed with families who are already known to us and for whom online appointments are not providing effective or where the child’s clinical presentation suggests in person appointments are needed.
 We may offer ‘walk and talk’ appointments or more typical appointments in the clinic room.
 If this seems appropriate we will discuss this thoroughly with you so that you are aware of the process and have a chance to consider all the options and decide what will work best for your family given your child’s difficulties and the particular circumstances your family faces.
 Where face to face appointments are agreed we will ask you to complete a specific consent form prior to the appointment.